vuejs-translations/docs-fr/src/api/options-state.md

   With object-based syntax, each prop can further define the following options:

   - **`type`**: Can be one of the following native constructors: `String`, `Number`, `Boolean`, `Array`, `Object`, `Date`, `Function`, `Symbol`, any custom constructor function or an array of those.
 In development mode, Vue will check if a prop's value matches the declared type, and will throw a warning if it doesn't.
-See [Prop Validation](/guide/components/props.html#prop-validation) for more details.
+Voir la [validation de prop](/guide/components/props.html#prop-validation) pour plus de détails.

     Also note that a prop with `Boolean` type affects its value casting behavior in both development and production.
-See [Boolean Casting](/guide/components/props.html#boolean-casting) for more details.
+Voir la [lonversion en booléen](/guide/components/props.html#boolean-casting) pour plus de détails.

   - **`default`**: Specifies a default value for the prop when it is not passed by the parent or has `undefined` value.
 Object or array defaults must be returned using a factory function.
 The factory function also receives the raw props object as the argument.